-2022 2025 2030 The first editions of mini-master's courses for executives, managers and team leaders were completed in 2022.
-A total of eight executives and 17 30 100 a multi-year nine managers and team leaders were certified. ganised by WIIT nd reskilling in By 2022, 22% of technical personnel have earned at least one technical-speciality certification.
-22% 15% 20% tain at least one n each year • Two ESG initiatives were launched in 2022, the first related to the collaboration with Treedom and the second to a "green" onboarding kit for new employees.
+By 2022, 22% of technical personnel have earned at least one technical-speciality certification.
+22% 15% 20% tain at least one on each year ) • Two ESG initiatives were launched in 2022, the first related to the collaboration with Treedom and the second to a "green" onboarding kit for new employees.
 2 4 10 SG project per yea Inded by the Group The Job Path was extended to all employees of the Italian companies of the WIIT Group, with the possibility of intra-group growth.
 65% 75% 100%